Sahithi-308/Data-science-and-ML/README.md

 ### Decision Tree:
-It is a classification algorithm which provides solutions to the regression problems. imported modules are:
+It is a classification algorithm which provides solutions to the regression problems.<br>
+imported modules are:
     -pandas
     -numpy